 Challenge

-The aim of SEA-UNICORN is to help improve policies for Sustainable Development by fostering interactions among the varied research communities that study Marine Functional Connectivity (MFC), the modellers that predict its ecological and economic consequences and the stakeholders involved in environmental governance and sustainable exploitation for the seas.
+The aim of SEA-UNICORN was to help improve policies for Sustainable Development by fostering interactions among the varied research communities that study Marine Functional Connectivity (MFC), the modellers that predict its ecological and economic consequences and the stakeholders involved in environmental governance and sustainable exploitation for the seas.

 Background

 Oceans cover 71% of the Earth, host almost every major phyla, and deliver multiple ecosystem services, several of which (e.g. food provision, climate regulation) shape human societies today.
 Sustainable management of the seas is, therefore, essential.
-Yet, their protection lags far behind that of continental habitats.
+Yet, their protection still lags far behind that of continental habitats.

 Marine ecosystems are highly vulnerable to anthropogenic pressures, and most experience multiple, concurrent threats (e.g. habitat loss, overfishing, temperature rise, hypoxia).
 Over the last century, 90% of marine top predators have disappeared and many coastal and oceanic habitats have been lost or severely degraded.
 As a result, only 13% of the world’s oceans today have relatively intact ecosystems.